mmuckley/torchkbnufft/README.md

 ### Simple Forward NUFFT

-The following minimalist code loads a Shepp-Logan phantom and computes a single radial spoke of k-space data:
+The following code loads a Shepp-Logan phantom and computes a single radial spoke of k-space data:

 ```python
 import torch